L&I Can’t Close Your Claim Until You Are Employable

 In theory, you two individuals will work together to develop a vocational rehabilitation plan designed to help the injured worker become “employable at gainful employment.”
 Under Washington Law, however, there are no guarantees of employment at the completion of the plan.
 Vocational counselors need not find an injured worker a job.
 They need only establish that the injured worker is employable.
 Consider getting legal advice immediately if you are not being treated fairly.

-Yes they can, but you will want to be sure it is a valid job offer.
-On the date the worker commences vocational plan development, the department or self insured employer shall also inform the employer in writing of the employer’s right to make a valid return-to-work offer during the first fifteen days following the commencement of vocational plan development.
+Yes they can, if it is a valid job offer.
 To be valid the offer must be for bona fide gainful employment with the employer of injury, consistent with the workers documented physical and mental restrictions.

 If your employer offers a bogus job and you think he will fire you as soon as you return to work or the claim closes, talk to an attorney.